Randomblock1/altstore/README.md

 3. in the top right, click 'sources'
 4. add whatever links above you want
 5. to make sure everything works, close and reopen altstore

-## if you can't use patreon
-if you cannot use patreon (like me) for a variety of reasons, you can still use this! here's how:

-1. download altpatcher (google it)
-2. find the latest altstore beta ipa from https://cdn.altstore.io/file/altstore/apps.json
-3. patch altserver with that ipa (shorten the link with bitly), altserver should close
-4. reopen altserver and click 'install' to your device
-5. altstore beta should now be installed to your device